tulioavellar/tibia/README.md

 # tibia
-A simple project to recreate the classic MMORPG Tibia UI client.
+A simple project to recreate the classic MMORPG Tibia UI client using HTML, CSS and JavaScript.